manbaso/mini-guides/sakila/README.md

 ### STEP 1: Download the Sakila Database

 Begin by downloading the Sakila MySQL sample database.
-You can download it from the official MySQL website or from any other reliable source.
+You can download it from the official MySQL website.
 The download will be in a compressed (zip) format.

 #### -----